-Alternators are supplied with a declaration certificate that displays the product description and unique serial number.
+Where necessary alternators are supplied with a certificate that displays the product description and unique serial number.

-Below are examples of both types of EU and UK 'Declarations of Conformity' and 'Declarations of Incorporation' that STAMFORD® and AvK® alternators are supplied with.
+Below are examples of both types of EU and UK 'Declarations of Conformity' and 'Declarations of Incorporation' that STAMFORD® and AvK® alternators can be supplied with.

-If the certificate is lost, missing or damaged; please contact STAMFORD® or AvK® customer services www.stamford-avk.com.
+If the certificate is lost, missing or damaged, contact STAMFORD® or AvK® customer services www.stamford-avk.com.